Giftbit/currencyapi/feature-deep-dive/reactions.md

 # Reactions

 [Lightrail](https://www.lightrail.com) Reactions takes events from your system and triggers actions in Lightrail.
 It's flexible.
 The events can be any structure that works for you and the actions can use and manipulate that data.
+It decouples the system that generates the events from the promotion logic.

+Currently all Reactions management is done through REST calls.
+We are exploring the best way to expose this feature in the web UI.

 ## Input

 Sending events to Reactions is easy.
 Just POST to https://www.lightrail.com/v1/react/input with a JSON body and your API key in the Authorization header.
 There are no restrictions on the format of the body.
 Events can trigger one reaction, multiple reactions, or none at all.

-### Idemotency
+### Idempotency

 The world is messy.
 Network connections can fail and cause events to be processed multiple times.
 To ensure that events are not processed multiple times put a unique identifier on your event.
 Reactions will look for the following keys on the JSON object in order: `id`, `messageId`, `message_id`, `eventId`, `event_id`, `sg_message_id`.
 If any of these are found then that event is uniquely identified and even if it is sent multiple times it will only be processed once.